alexeyneu/json-demo/readme.md

 ![Screen1](/screens/Untitled%201.jpg)
 ## about
  json demo
+   sends request of action to a wallet and then receives smth .
  - windows version configured to use with btx now
  for btc change bitcore to bitcoin and 8556 to 8332
 ## how to: